 Administrative Certificate and Certification Program Information

-Learn about certificate programs for administrative assistants as well as the requirements for achieving professional certification.
-Get information on the curriculum and continuing education opportunities.
+Learn about certificate programs for administrative assistants, as well as the requirements for achieving professional certification.
+Get information on the certificate program curriculum, and discover continuing education opportunities.
+Look at detailed employment statistics for administrative assistants.

 Courses in office procedures, English grammar, proofreading, and keyboarding for students who want to increase their speed and accuracy are followed by specific courses in: